 Health term Local government term Meaning Accounts direction Accounts and Audit Regulations 2015 These set out detailed rules about the preparation, approval and publication of the annual report and accounts.
 The regulations for local authorities require them to make their accounts available to electors for inspection, objection and to question the auditor.
-The regulations require local authorities to follow proper practice in relation to the statement of accounts which includes the Code of Practice on Local Authority Accounting in the United Kingdom .
+The regulations require local authorities to follow proper practice in relation to the statement of accounts, which includes the Code of Practice on Local Authority Accounting in the United Kingdom .
 The directions for NHS bodies require them to comply with the appropriate manual for accounts.
-Activity-based budgeting This produces a budget for a defined activity level.
+NHS bodies present their annual report and accounts at an annual general meeting.
+Activity-based budgeting) This produces a budget for a defined activity level.
 As activity levels change, so do costs and income.
 Allocation Formula funding An allocation is the amount of money made available to a CCG to purchase healthcare for the patients registered with its constituent practices.
-The allocation is split into two elements: the programme allocation for all the services provided to manage and improve the health of the local population and running costs; the resource available to manage and administer those services.
-See distance from target below.
+The allocation is split into two elements: the programme allocation for all the services provided to manage and improve the health of the local population and running costs; and the resource available to manage and administer those services.
+See distance from target, page 19.
 In local government, formula funding allocates funding between councils.
-The formula uses a number of local indicators, including population figures and measures of deprivation.
+The formula uses a number of local indicators.
+Break-even When expenses incurred in a period are less than or equal to the income received in that period.
 Budget A financial and/or quantitative statement that is prepared and agreed for a specific future period.
-It usually covers a year but to help with planning, budgets can cover longer periods - three to five years are common.
+The budget usually refers to the budget for the year.
+However, it is expected that most NHS bodies and local authorities will have longer term budgets to ensure effective financial planning.
+Budgets can cover three to five years.
 It translates aims into a statement of the resources needed to fulfil them and has either a monetary or non-monetary value.
-Budget manager The single named individual responsible for ensuring that the budget is met and highlighting when the budget is likely to be under or over spent.
+Budget manager The single named individual responsible for ensuring that a particular budget is met and highlighting when the budget is likely to be under or over-spent.
 Budget profile The likely spending or activity pattern during the time period covered by the budget.
 For example, vehicle tax is due annually, so the budget for that should be in the month that the payment is due rather than being split evenly over a year.
 Staff costs, on the other hand, are usually incurred evenly over a period of time.
-Call-off contract or framework agreement/contract ork This is where the terms, conditions and prices (or pricing strategy) are agreed with a supplier or several suppliers, for the supply of goods and services.
+Call-off contract or frame agreement/contract work This is where the terms, conditions and prices (or pricing strategy) are agreed with a supplier or several suppliers for the supply of goods and services.
 Making orders under the overarching contract is by way of quotation if there is more than one supplier on the framework, or 'calling off' from the single supplier up to an agreed threshold.
 Contracts usually last between three and five years.
 Commissioning Commissioning starts with a deep understanding of citizens and communities, ensuring services are designed and delivered according to their needs, aspirations and experiences.
 It considers how best to use allocated resources to improve outcomes.
-Constitution/ standing orders Standing orders The constitution or standing orders translate an organisation's statutory powers into a series of practical rules designed to protect the interests of the organisation, its staff and 'service users'.
-They specify how the organisation will conduct its business.
-Control total A financial control set by one organisation for another.
-These are used by NHS England and NHS Improvement to set limits on expenditure and targets for year-end surpluses/ deficits for commissioners, providers and STP areas.
-In local government, this term is variously used, most often to describe the amount of the overall public spending envelope the government decides should be spent by local government.